iamrickylai/curl/README.md

 # curl

-curl what is my public ip
+What is my public ip

 use "curl ip.shioklah.com"